Noise475/DevOps-Practice/terragrunt/README.md

 Module documentation for terragrunt is generated using the `generate-docs.sh` script which requires `terraform-docs` to be installed

 ## Creating a key-pair
 You may find that creating an rsa key directly results in too big a char set for AWS/Terraform to process(greater than 255 error).
-This can be overcome by using the cli to create a .pem file, then creating a public key off of that.
+This can be overcome by using the ed25519 standard to create a key.

-1. `aws ec2 create-key-pair --key-name eks_dev_key --query 'KeyMaterial' --output text > eks_dev_key.pem`

-2. `ssh-keygen -y -f eks_server_key.pem > eks_server_key.pub`
+1. `ssh-keygen -t ed25519 -f eks_prod_key -N ""`

 You can reference the key directly in the /environments/<env-name>/vpc/terragrunt.hcl
 ```
 inputs = {
   private_subnet_key_arn = dependency.kms.outputs.private_subnet_key_arn
-  eks_public_key         = "ssh-rsa AAAAB3NzaC1yc2..."
+  eks_public_key         = "ssh-ed25519 AAAAC3NzaC1lZ..."
   tags = {

   }